Skip to main content

 The Hallowed Halls of Higher Learning

-The formats of the school presentations are superimposable.
+The formats of the school presentations were superimposable.
 There’s an information session, which serves as an infomercial that tries to draw students to apply.
 Schools favor receiving large volumes of applicants so that their acceptance rate will be lower and they will appear to more selective than they actually are.
 How cynical of me to suggest that there are forces in academia that might be pursuing a self-serving agenda!

 These sessions are led by effervescent young cheerleaders who present a power point of smiling students who are having fun, doing world class research and shaking hands with world leaders.
 Parents are reassured that the only criminal activity within the past 5 years in this urban campus was pick-pocketing.